 - Basilica of St. Anthony of Padua – over six and a half million pilgrims visit this enormous church in Padua, Italy each year.
 The tomb of St. Anthony is in a lavish chapel here.

 - Prato della Valle – this is Italy’s largest square.
-It’s elliptical in shape and it’s brimmed by a water canal the edges of which are dotted with 78 statues.
-This enormous square is surrounded by beautiful buildings and it’s great for walks and relaxation.
+It’s so enormous that it has its own island and an ellyptical water canal the edges of which are dotted with 78 statues.
+The square is surrounded by beautiful buildings and it’s a great place for walks and relaxation.

 There are many more splendid sights and unique locations to visit in Padua, Italy.
 To make sure that you can see it all in a day, have a look at this blog post: